CommonAccord/Cmacc-Org/Doc/Wx/org/nvca/SPA/Form/Doc_v01.md

 See=one of the forms - foundersrep or nofounderrep

-Doc.Title=SERIES A PREFERRED STOCK PURCHASE AGREEMENT
+Doc.Ti=SERIES A PREFERRED STOCK PURCHASE AGREEMENT

 0.sec={0.1.sec}<br>{0.2.sec}